lit/lit.dev/packages/lit-dev-content/site/docs/ssr/authoring.md

 When authoring components, perform imperative DOM operations from lifecycle methods that are called only on the client, and not on the server.
 See the [lifecycles](#lifecycles) section below for what specific methods can be used.

-Some component modules may also have side effects that utilize browser APIs, to detect for certain browser features for example, which would break simply by importing in a non-browser environment.
-These side effects, if they cannot be moved to a client-only lifecycle, must have proper alternatives or some default behavior for when running in Node.
+Some component modules may also have side effects that utilize browser APIs, for example to detect certain browser features, which would break simply by importing in a non-browser environment.
+If these side-effects cannot be moved to a client-only lifecycle, you must provide proper alternatives or some default behavior for when running in Node.

-For simple cases, adding conditionals or optional chaining to certain DOM accesses may be sufficient to guard against unavailable DOM APIs, such as
+For simple cases, adding conditionals or optional chaining to certain DOM accesses may be sufficient to guard against unavailable DOM APIs.
+For example:

 ```js
 const hasConstructableStylesheets = typeof globalThis.CSSStyleSheet?.prototype.replaceSync === 'function';